Design Your Home

 The Role of Lines in Spatial Perception

-- Thoughtful application of line placement can create intriguing atmospheres by directing attention to focal points and providing visual cues for fluid movement throughout a space.
+Dynamic diagonal lines introduce movement and energy, enhancing space liveliness and contributing to engaging visual experiences.
+Thoughtful line placement creates intriguing atmospheres by directing attention to focal points and providing visual cues for fluid movement.

 Balancing Hard and Soft Lines for Aesthetic Harmony